arborchurch/arbor-web/site/content/ministry-partners/index.md

 Acres of Diamonds is a program to support homeless moms and kids as they rebuild their lives.

 The structured living plan, on-site counseling, parenting support and life-skill training helps moms to re-establish their lives with purpose, confidence, and support.
 Kids are also provided academic, relational, and emotional support through Acres of Diamonds programs.
-As a church, we have a few opportunities to serve the moms and kids on site, and a few other opportunities to support from a distance.
-Julie Mai is helping Arbor get involved at Acres, so please email her to know how, and look for upcoming Arbor/Acres dates on our Church Center App.
+As a church, we have a few opportunities to serve the moms and kids on site, and a few other opportunities to support from a distance. <a href="mailto:julievu87@gmail.com">Julie Mai</a> is helping Arbor get involved at Acres, so please email her to know how, and look for upcoming Arbor/Acres dates on our Church Center App.

 <div class="event-details">